 Function & Organization

-The topic of “demographic transition in economic analysis” is also the Leitmotif of the Ruhr Graduate School in Economics (RGS Econ).
+RWI offers young scholars high-quality educational opportunities that emphasize both practical applications and a solid scientific foundation.
+It is one of the founders of the Ruhr Graduate School in Economics (RGS Econ).
 That school was founded in the fall of 2004 in collaboration with the economics faculties at the universities at Bochum, Dortmund and Duisburg-Essen.

 RWI will continue to be aware of its roots in the region and its mission to analyze its peculiarities.
 It is one of the founding institutes of the Ruhr Science Forum, launched in 2004, where the non-university research institutions of the Ruhr Region have organized themselves.

 RWI is a member of the Leibniz Association.
 It is funded by the Federal Government and the federal state of North Rhine-Westphalia.